craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Texts/The Ballad of Grey Ordeal.md

 There was a big rock.
 Long and tall, spindled with encorement - the [[Stone of Desmoniur]].

 The gnome knew of this thing.
 She quickly warned the others, and took her battlestance.
+The others headed and moved to do the same

 Without warning, the rock flashed and summoned a great beast!

+Tubric strode boldly forward, brandashing his young axe, and Eladrithal stood tall and aimed true, and Waywalket gathered a great power in her hands.